CharliePoole/statiq-site/input/technical/nunit-sample-extension-correction.md

 ```

 Without this fix, the builder simply creates an NUnitTestFixture and no new behavior takes place when the test is run.

-Alternatively, you can download a new copy of the affected source file <a href="http://charliepoole.org/source.php?p=SampleFixtureExtensionBuilder.cs">here</a>.